Interested in a professional career as a Couple and Family Therapist?

 The Ontario Association for Marriage and Family Therapy, with the University of Guelph Office of Open Learning, jointly offers courses for professionals through the Certificate Program in Couple and Family Therapy Studies.
 These courses are developed with the requirements of AAMFT Clinical membership in mind and introduce the major theories and central concepts that form the foundation of couple, family and marriage therapy.
 The courses are accepted by AAMFT for Clinical membership on the basis of individual student application.
 They are taught at the University of Guelph and occasionally at other locations.

-If you are interested in receiving information about courses being offered, visit www.couplefamilytherapystudies.ca and click on Certificate Program, or call University of Guelph, Office of Open Learning at 519-824-4120.
-You may also send Georgina Rogers an email.
+If you are interested in receiving information about courses being offered, visit www.couplefamilytherapystudies.ca and click on Certificate Program, or call University of Guelph, Open Learning and Educational Support, at 519-767-5000 or email info@OpenEd.uoguelph.ca.

 Waterloo Lutheran Seminary